9.6. Constructors And Initializer Lists

 };

 Alternate member initialization.
 The ANSI C++ 2014 standard adds syntax to initialize member variables directly in the class specification.
 The initialization of numerator and denominator illustrated here is an alternative to using a constructor.
-In this example, a default constructor, which does nothing, is still required because the presence of the conversion and general constructors would otherwise prevent creating an empty fraction object.
+In this example, a default constructor, which does nothing, is still required because the presence of the parameterized constructors prevents the client program from creating an empty fraction object.
 When programmers create one or more constructors, they say, "This is the only way you can create an instance of my class."
 An attempt to create an object in any other way is an error.

 Default Constructors and In-Class Initialization

-If a class only needs a constructor to initialize the member variables, replacing the constructor with initializations directly in the class specification is appropriate.
-The compiler will automatically create a default constructor to initialize the vptr as needed.
-However, initializing member variables directly inside the class specification doesn't always replace a default constructor or default arguments when object construction requires operations more complex than member initialization.
-Furthermore, if the class defines one or more parameterized constructors, then a default constructor or default arguments are still needed if the programmer wishes to create an object without calling a parameterized constructor:
+Replacing the constructor with initializations in the class specification is appropriate if a class only needs a constructor to initialize the member variables to the same value whenever the program creates an instance of the class.
+In that case, the compiler will automatically generate a default constructor to initialize the vptr as needed.
+However, initializing member variables inside the class specification doesn't always eliminate the need for a default constructor or default arguments.
+If the class defines one or more parameterized constructors, a default constructor or default arguments are necessary if the programmer allows client programs to create objects without supplying initializing data.
+For example:

 fraction f1;